Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Optimal inverse design

 where

 is an untuned Q-factor,

-is the matching part of the Q-factor~\cite{CapekJelinek_OptimalCompositionOfModalCurrentsQ}, and where $\Wm$ is stored energy matrix, and $\Rmvac$ and $\Xmvac$ are real and imaginary parts of the vacuum impedance matrix, respectively, $\Zmvac = \Rmvac + \J \Xmvac$, see Appendix~\ref{app:Matrices}.
-For the purposes of this paper, the function to be minimized in~\eqref{eq:optim2} is called the objective function.
+is the tuning part of the Q-factor~\cite{CapekJelinek_OptimalCompositionOfModalCurrentsQ}, and where $\Wm$ is the stored energy matrix~\cite{CapekGustafssonSchab_MinimizationOfAntennaQualityFactor}, and $\Rmvac$ and $\Xmvac$ are real and imaginary parts of the vacuum impedance matrix $\Zmvac = \Rmvac + \J \Xmvac$, respectively.
+The excitation vector~$\Vv$ typically corresponds to a localized source which, in this paper, is modeled by an excitation via a delta gap with voltage~$V_\T{in}$.

-A notable property stemming from the formulation~\eqref{eq:optim1} is that the equality constraints cannot be fulfilled exactly.
-There are $2^\Nopt$ solutions for $h_k \left(\Iv\left(\gene\right)\right)$ and, mathematically, there is no reason to expect that one of them is exactly equal to $p_k$, \ie{}, the antenna in its self-resonance with $Q_\T{E}(\gene) = 0$.
-However, we dispose of an extremely large variable space, so we can typically approach the required value closely in a finite-precision arithmetic~\cite{Sauer_NumericalAnalysis}.